gregrickaby/swr-examples/README.md

 First, all examples run on [Next.js](https://nextjs.org/), which has built-in support for both React and [Fetch](https://nextjs.org/blog/next-9-4#improved-built-in-fetch-support).
 If you do copy/paste these examples into something like Create React App, you'll probably need to install and import those dependencies first.

-Secondly, all examples use `JSON.stringify` to display the fetched data.
+Second, all examples use `JSON.stringify` to display the fetched data.
 I didn't want to overcomplicate things with opinionated markup around displaying data.

-And finally, the `fetcher` below, is a quick one-liner for example purposes. _I wouldn't use this on a complex project._
+And finally, the `fetcher` below, is a quick one-liner used for example purposes throughout this repo. _I wouldn't use this on a complex project._

 ```js
 const fetcher = (url) => fetch(url).then((r) => r.json());